top of page

 OHDd_def_banners_3nov_720x300_68EC027A16

-Race the 5K yourself, or you and your dog can walk the 3K Fun Run together!
-Stick around for fun activities afterwards and learn more about One Health!
+Celebrate One Health Day!
+Race the 5K yourself or you and your dog can walk the 3K Fun Run together!
+Afterward, stick around for the Health Fair, gumbo, fun activities, & silent auction!

 When